What are the main differences between the new and old policies?

 Will ICE consider applying the policy to other noncitizens?
 Why is it limited to arriving noncitizens found to have a credible fear?

 ICE continues to review all detention policies and priorities.
 Currently, noncitizens other than arriving noncitizens may generally have their continued detention by ICE reviewed by immigration judges, the Board of Immigration Appeals, and the federal courts.

 Did ICE coordinate this policy with other DHS components and external stakeholders?

-ICE considered significant input from the NGO community, UNHCR, and members of Congress when revising its policy, and that input is reflected in the new guidelines.
-ICE has also coordinated extensively with the U.S. Citizenship and Immigration Services (USCIS) Asylum Division and Department of Homeland Security Leadership while developing the policy.
+ICE considered significant input from the non-governmental organization (NGO) community, United Nations High Commission for Refugees , and members of Congress when revising its policy, and that input is reflected in the new guidelines.
+ICE has also coordinated extensively with the USCIS Asylum Division and Department of Homeland Security Leadership while developing the policy.